-While awaiting for the European Commission's related rules to be applied from 2022 onwards EMSA in the transition period applies rile of up to 2 days of teleworking per week.
+While waiting for the related rules applicable to the EU agencies onwards EMSA in the transition period applies rule of up to 2 days of teleworking per week.

-Following the COVID-19 pandemic, most of the meetings and trainings organised by EMSA are now virtual.
+Following the COVID-19 pandemic, many of the meetings and trainings organised by EMSA are now virtual.
 In 2020 and 2021, new audio-visual equipment was installed with the capacity for such major meetings.